 Al Bahr Towers is a prime example of Diar Consult’s collaboration and partnering with international designers that has led to not just successful but award-winning architecture.

-In 2009, Aedas UK appointed Diar Consult as associate architects to provide services as architect of record and engineer of record responsible for all contract administration, post-contract supervision, design review, code compliance and licensing on Abu Dhabi Investment Council and Al Hilal Bank’s new headquarters.
+In 2009, Aedas Architects Ltd. UK, appointed Diar Consult as associate architects to provide services as architect of record and engineer of record responsible for all contract administration, post-contract supervision, design review, code compliance and licensing on Abu Dhabi Investment Council and Al Hilal Bank’s new headquarters.
 Aedas had secured the project through an international design competition in 2007, by presenting an “inventive, sophisticated, thoughtful and bold” proposal.

 Reference to regional traditions is further reinforced by the geometry of the plan form of the towers; derived from three intersecting circles, connected by three tangential arcs.
 The circle is traditionally used to reflect the notion of unification and the unity observed in nature.